tinne26/kage-desk/docs/tutorials/intro/08_beyond.md

 The quick breakdown is that we are using specific window, layout and canvas sizes to make the exercise more manageable.
 We want to draw the spider-cat-dog and its reflection, so we need twice the vertical space.
 For the uniforms, here's what we are doing:
 - `MirrorAlphaMult` is an opacity multiplier for the reflection.
 It is fairly easy to apply, but you don't need to worry about it until your are cleaning up the reflection effect.
 - `VertDisplacement` is an advanced and optional uniform that you should ignore until you get everything else working.
 The idea is that the mirrored image can have too much padding around the edges and look too disconnected from the reflection.
 We can use this configurable factor to bring the two closer to the center of the shader's target rectangle and make it look better.
 Notice that this uniform is an `int`!
-It could be a `float` too, but I wanted to throw an `int` in a shader at some point so you didn't forget about them.
+It could be a `float` too, but I wanted to throw an `int` in a shader at some point just so you didn't forget about them.

-Now, the first step should be running just this and see what you get:
+Now the first step will be running this as it is and see what you get:
 ```Golang
 package main